obriencw/Woof-Walkers/README.md

 ![Technical Architecture](./Technical_Architecture.PNG)

 ## Technical Challenges
-* The original idea for my project was to create a social media app for dogs, but I had difficulty implementing a lot of my ideas.
-I decided to change my project to a scheduling app where users can request an appointment to have their dog walked.
-This change allowed me to implement more of the features that were covered during the instruction of the course.
+* One of the technical challenges I had was

 ## For the Future
 * Add functionality to be able to have multiple dog walkers and allow users to choose their dog walker.
+* Allow users to customize their profile with a picture of their dog(s)
 * Automate scheduling so that appointment scheduling does not overlap.
+* Sync appointments with a user's calendar
-* Add google maps API and java logic to determine if the user is within a maximum distance of an available 'walker'
+* Add Google Maps API and java logic to determine if the user is within a maximum distance of an available 'walker'